Asymptotic Analysis on Binned Likelihood and Neutrino Floor: Additional Nuisance Parameters

-As illustrated in \figref{fig:LSR}, we implement Asymptotic-Analytic method to calculate the discovery limit that pertains to the nuisance parameter from $v_0$ on the WIMP parameter space.
+\zbld{Nevertheless, it is worth noting that for extremely large exposures, the numerical solution becomes unreliable, since the matrices $\mathbf{V}$ and $\mathscr{F}$ are no longer positive definite.
+Consequently, it is not possible to accurately present the neutrino fog considering the uncertainty of $\theta_2$, while discovery limits for two benchmark scenarios are presented instead.
+Note that the covariance matrix $\mathbf{V}$ should be always positive definite, and a positive definite $\mathscr{F}$ guarantees the stationary point is the minimum.} As illustrated in \figref{fig:LSR}, we implement Asymptotic-Analytic method to calculate the discovery limit that pertains to the nuisance parameter from $v_0$ on the WIMP parameter space.
 Additionally, we have provided the outcome that involves only the nuisance parameters from neutrino fluxes for the purpose of comparison.
 In the low mass region, $m_\chi \lesssim 10$~GeV, we adopt the optimal threshold of 0.1 eV as previously utilized, since it facilitates the mapping of the limit down to $m_\chi = 0.1$~GeV.
 Besides, we choose the exposure of 1~\tonyear and 10~\tonyear.
 Generally speaking, introducing an extra nuisance parameter should raise the limit, as the region around $m_\chi\approx 1$~GeV in \figref{fig:LSR}.
 However, certain interesting things have been observed around the 0.5 GeV and 6 GeV, where the limits involving an extra parameter become lower on the contrary.
 We demonstrate the feature with MC realizations which can be found in Appendix~\ref{MCCheck}.
 The similar phenomenon has been discussed in Ref.~\cite{OHare:2016pjy}, while it still needs further investigation.
 For other regions, no significant changes on the limit are observed, while the distribution of the test statistic has been distorted.
 For further information, please refer to Appendix~\ref{MCCheck}.

 For the larger mass range $m_\chi \gtrsim 10$~GeV, we adopt a more realistic threshold at 4 keV, while it needs larger exposures to gain enough statistics.
 So we choose the exposure of $10^3$~\tonyear and $10^4$~\tonyear so that events from atmosphere and DSNB are sufficient for CEvNS in the same nuclear recoil energy region stand out as clear signals.
 It can be seen from \figref{fig:LSR} that the introduction of $v_0$ significantly raises up the limit around $m_\chi\approx 10$~GeV, while the limit for $m_\chi \gtrsim 30$~GeV.
 This fact indicates that the effect of the astrophysical uncertainties can not be ignored especially when we analyze the neutrino floor for the WIMP mass around 10~GeV.